what are the phases of wound healing

 • 3.
 Covering the wound - Epithelial cells (cells that create a protective barrier between the inside and outside of your body) flood in and multiply to close your wound completely.

 This phase can last four days to almost a month, depending on the surface area of your wound.
+To support and speed up wound healing, apply the Elastoplast Wound Healing Ointment daily until the wound has healed completely and cover it with an Elastoplast plaster or non-stick dressing if needed.

 Image